 \section{Abstract}

-Human-driven vehicles can amplify naturally occurring perturbations in traffic, leading to congestion and consequently increased fuel consumption, higher collision risks, and reduced capacity utilization.
-While previous research has highlighted that a fraction of Robot Vehicles (RVs) can mitigate these issues, they often rely on simulations with simplistic, model-based Human-driven Vehicles (HVs) during car-following scenarios.
-Diverging from this trend, in this study, we analyze real-world human driving trajectories, extracting a wide range of acceleration behaviors during car-following.
-We then incorporate these behaviors in simulation where RVs from prior studies are employed to mitigate congestion, and evaluate their safety, efficiency, and stability.
-Further, we also introduce a reinforcement learning based RV that utilizes a congestion stage classifier neural network to optimize either ``safety~+~stability" or ``efficiency" in the presence of the diverse human driving behaviors.
-We evaluate the proposed RVs in two different mixed traffic control environments at various densities, configurations, and penetration rates and compare with the existing RVs.
+Human-driven vehicles (HVs) amplify naturally occurring perturbations in traffic, leading to congestion -- a major contributor to increased fuel consumption, higher collision risks, and reduced road capacity utilization.
+While previous research demonstrates that Robot Vehicles (RVs) can be leveraged to mitigate these issues, most such studies rely on simulations with simplistic models of human car-following behaviors.
+In this work, we analyze real-world driving trajectories and extract a wide range of acceleration profiles.
+We then incorporates these profiles into simulations for training RVs to mitigate congestion.
+We evaluate the safety, efficiency, and stability of mixed traffic via comprehensive experiments conducted in two mixed traffic environments (Ring and Bottleneck) at various traffic densities, configurations, and RV penetration rates.
+The results show that under real-world perturbations, prior RV controllers experience performance degradation on all three objectives (sometimes even lower than $100\%$ HVs).
+To address this, we introduce a reinforcement learning based RV that employs a congestion stage classifier to optimize the safety, efficiency, and stability of mixed traffic.
+Our RVs demonstrate significant improvements: safety by up to $66\%$, efficiency by up to $54\%$, and stability by up to $97\%$.

-\section{INTRODUCTION}
+\section{Introduction}

-Every city faces traffic congestion, from infrastructure-induced bottlenecks due to sudden capacity drops on bridges to more subtle phenomena like phantom jams on highways.
-Unsteady traffic flow during congestion affects large populations, increasing travel time, energy consumption, and collision risk~\cite{buchanan2015traffic}.
-While all the sources of congestion are not completely understood, a leading explanation is provided by the asymmetric driving theory~\cite{yeo2008asymmetric} which suggests that human driving is composed of under-reactions and over-reactions.
-This characteristic behavior arises from heterogeneous driving styles due to differences in estimation, reaction and actuation times which intensifies naturally occurring perturbations in traffic~\cite{yeo2009understanding}, eventually leading upto a congestion.
+Every major city in the world faces traffic congestion, from infrastructure-induced bottlenecks on bridges to more subtle phenomena like phantom jams on highways.
+Unsteady traffic flow during congestion increases travel time, energy consumption, and collision risk~\cite{buchanan2015traffic}.
+While the causes of congestion are not fully comprehended, a prominent explanation attributing to congestion is the asymmetric driving theory~\cite{yeo2008asymmetric}.
+This theory posits that human driving is characterized by frequent under- and over-reactions, stemming from heterogeneous driving styles and individual differences in estimation, reaction, and actuation times.
+These factors will intensify in dense traffic and eventually lead to congestion~\cite{yeo2009understanding}.